 March is B Corp Month!
 As a B Corp since 2014, Fireclay Tile is proud of the work we’ve done to earn such certification and proud of the impacts that work has already made.
-To learn about the journey we’ve taken to become a Certified B Corp and why it’s one other companies ought to take as well, check out this recent blog post from our CEO Eric Edelson.
+To learn about the journey we’ve taken to become a Certified B Corp and why it’s one that other companies ought to take as well, check out this blog post from our CEO Eric Edelson.

 But what is a Benefit Corporation?
 How do you get certified and why does it matter?
 We’re here to quickly break it down for you with the full story.
 Let’s get started!

 B Lab was created by three college friends, Jay Coen Gilbert, Bart Houlahan, and Andrew Kassoy who all attended Stanford University together.
-Fifteen years after graduation, after each spending careers in banking and business, they reunited to develop the B Lab, recognizing that in order for the culture of business to change, there needed to be legally binding avenues for mission-driven companies to compete with profit maximalists.
+Fifteen years after graduation, after each spent careers in banking and business, they reunited to develop the B Lab, recognizing that in order for the culture of business to change, there needed to be legally binding avenues for mission-driven companies to compete with profit maximalists.

 The trio developed the B Corp Certification, a legally binding framework that formally certifies mission-based companies, similar to how the Agricultural Services Certified Organic (ASCO) certifies products as USDA Organic.